Latkes with optional Goy Variations

 or Jarlsberg) on the latkes about a minute before they're done and cover - this will melt the cheese while it finishes cooking

-Then top with some avocado slices and some salsa.
+Then top with some avocado slices and some salsa and sour creme or yogurt.

 Sinfully delicious.